paich64/C64MEGA65/ROADMAP.md

 * More sophisticated scalers and scandoublers
 * Simulate the blending of colours when ALM and DCM are used as described here: https://github.com/MiSTer-devel/C64_MiSTer/issues/104
+* Support typing the first letter(s) of files to quickly jump to files and folders within the filebrowser: https://github.com/MJoergen/C64MEGA65/issues/14

 Technical Roadmap
 -----------------